At a glance

 Famous tuxedo cats

-- Socks – Owned by former US president Bill Clinton and his family.
+- Socks – Former White House cat owned by US president Bill Clinton and his family.

 - Jess – Owned by Postman Pat.

-- Kitty Softpaws from the Shrek spin-off, Puss in Boots.
+- Kitty Softpaws – Puss’s love interest in the Shrek spin-off, Puss in Boots.

-- Mr Mistoffelees from TS Eliot’s book Old Possum’s Book of Practical Cats and its musical, Cats.
+- Mr Mistoffelees – A character from TS Eliot’s book Old Possum’s Book of Practical Cats and its musical, Cats.

 - Dr Seuss’s Cat in the Hat.